Saudi Arabian GP: Lewis Hamilton wins chaotic race after Max Verstappen collision to set up title showdown

 Verstappen has been called to the stewards after the race over that incident, with Hamilton - who called Verstappen "dangerous" and "crazy" during the race - claiming he was "brake tested" by the Dutchman.

-The collision damaged Hamilton's front wing but he still came back through to pass Verstappen, getting the last laugh of an extraordinary evening to claim the win that means the pair are, remarkably, level on points.
+The collision damaged Hamilton's front wing but he still came back through to pass Verstappen, getting the last laugh of a bad-tempered evening to claim the win that means the pair are, remarkably, level on points.

 Verstappen was also handed a five-second time penalty by stewards for forcing Hamilton wide into Turn 1 on Lap 37, which both worsened his mood and effectively ended his race hopes, eventually just clinging on to finish.

-"What happened today is unbelievable and this sport is more about penalties than racing," fumed Verstappen, who didn't join in the podium celebrations with Hamilton and Valtteri Bottas.
+"What happened today is unbelievable and this sport is more about penalties than racing," fumed Verstappen, who did not join in the podium celebrations with Hamilton and Valtteri Bottas.
 "For me, this is not Formula 1."

 Although Sky F1's Martin Brundle protested: "There is aggressive, determined, feisty racing and then there is what we saw this evening - which was too much."